royyandzakiy/clasp-boilerplate/README.md

     clasp push  # rewrite the app script in console
     ```

-8. after this, your Apps-Script project foldering will have `./src` in the filenames, don't worry, it doesn't change any behaviour
-9. press run in the Apps-Script console (refresh page!)
+8. press run ▶️ in the Apps-Script console (don't forget to refresh the page beforehand!)

 ---

-10. (bonus) for all modules developed in app script expected to be tested, you must add the line below
+9. (bonus) for all modules developed in app script expected to be tested, you must add the line below
     ```javascript
     // src/module_name.js
     // ...